treeHouse2023/tic-tac-toe-/README.md

 # Install additional requirements
 pip install -r requirements.txt

-## Running the Project
+Running the Project
-# To interact with Hugging Face models, log in to the Hugging Face CLI and set up Jupyter and IPython kernel.
+To interact with Hugging Face models, log in to the Hugging Face CLI and set up Jupyter and IPython kernel.

+bash
+Copy code
 # Log in to Hugging Face
 huggingface-cli login